-We expect our research and development expenses to increase substantially in absolute dollars for the foreseeable future as we advance our single-agent and combination therapy candidates or any other future singleagent or combination therapy candidates we may develop into and through preclinical studies and clinical trials and pursue regulatory approval of our single-agent and combination therapy candidates.
+We expect our research and development expenses to increase substantially in absolute dollars for the foreseeable future as we advance our singleagent and combination therapy candidates or any other future single-agent or combination therapy candidates we may develop into and through preclinical studies and clinical trials and pursue regulatory approval of our single-agent and combination therapy candidates.
 The process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming.
-The actual probability of success for our single-agent and combination therapy candidates or any other future single-agent or combination therapy candidate candidate that we may develop may be affected by a variety of factors including: the safety and efficacy of our single-agent and combination therapy candidates, early clinical data, investment in our clinical program, the ability of collaborators to successfully develop our licensed single-agent and combination therapy candidates, competition, manufacturing capability and commercial viability.
+The actual probability of success for our single-agent and combination therapy candidates or any other future single-agent or combination therapy candidate that we may develop may be affected by a variety of factors including: the safety and efficacy of our single-agent and combination therapy candidates, early clinical data, investment in our clinical program, the ability of collaborators to successfully develop our licensed single-agent and combination therapy candidates, competition, manufacturing capability and commercial viability.
 We may never succeed in achieving regulatory approval for our single-agent and combination therapy candidates.
-As a result of the uncertainties discussed above, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of our single-agent and combination therapy candidates we may develop.
-The duration, costs and timing of preclinical studies and clinical trials and development of our single-agent and combination therapy candidates will depend on a variety of factors, including:
+As a result of the uncertainties discussed above, we are unable to determine the duration and completion costs of our research and development projects or when and to what extent we will generate revenue from the commercialization and sale of our single-agent and combination therapy candidates or any other future single-agent and combination therapy candidates we may develop.
+The duration, costs and timing of preclinical studies and clinical trials and development of our singleagent and combination therapy candidates will depend on a variety of factors.